-If you’re scared by the time you read these website security tips, then I’ve accomplished what I set out to do.
-I’m not typically a fear monger, but in this case, I want to make you shake enough to help yourself.
+If you’re worried by the time you read these website security tips, then I’ve accomplished what I set out to do.
+I’m not typically a fear monger, but in this case, I want to shake you up enough to be proactive.

 You’ve probably heard the term “hacker” before.
-You may have even known someone who knew someone who got hacked.
+You may even know someone who got hacked.
 But, do you know what this really means?
-And, do you realize that you CAN protect yourself against them?

-WordPress sites are a particularly popular target for hackers because of there are a ton of them and they have known inherent vulnerabilities.
-Although WordPress has a concerned team of techs dedicated to staying one step ahead of the hackers, this does not relieve you from proactively protecting yourself.
+WordPress sites are a popular target for hackers.
+When something is popular, it becomes a target.
+Although WordPress has a diligent team dedicated to foiling hackers, this does not relieve you from taking action to protect yourself.

-An article on Wordfence.com stated that, in late October 2015, there was an “approximate doubling of brute force attacks [AKA break ins] on WordPress sites”—from 10,000 to about 20,000 per minute.
+Back in 2015, the leading security provider for WordPress websites, Wordfence, stated that there was an “approximate doubling of brute force attacks on WordPress sites”—from 10,000 to about 20,000 per minute.
 And, this is not even the highest they’ve seen.

-Just last week, I went to login into to one of my personal WordPress websites and got a dreaded white screen with a blunt message:
+I’ll never forget the day I went to login into to one of my personal WordPress websites and saw a dreaded white screen with a blunt message:

 “Error accessing database.
 Please contact your server.”

-I want you to be so fortunate—which is why I am sharing some website security tips.
+I want you to be so fortunate, which is why I am sharing some important website security tips.

 Website Security Tips

 - Use secure user names and passwords.
 Do not use the same user name and password for all of your logins, especially if it is some variation of a pet, child or maiden name with your birth year thrown in for good measure.
 Do use passwords that make your head spin.
-Read my post on using a password manager, which comes with a Password Generator, and sign up today.
-The cost and effort are minuscule compared to what it will take to rebuild a hacked website.
+I highly recommend you use a password manager and use their Password Generator to come up with ones that cannot be cracked.

-- Make sure you have a full (and current) site backup that is not stored on your server.
+- Make sure you have a full (and current) site backup that is not stored on your host server.
 A backup of anything is never a bad idea.
 Some website hosts offer this option for an extra fee, but many don’t so it’s a mistake to assume your site is backed up.
 Make sure your site is being regularly backed up and the backup files are being stored off the server.
-If you do get hacked and you’ve backed up your site, getting back online may be as simple as restoring your latest backup.
-Want to tackle this yourself?
+Why off the server?
+I’ve seen hacking jobs that have completely destroyed everything in the hosting account, including the backup file.
+If you do get hacked and you have an uncorrupted backup file, getting back online is usually as simple as erasing everything that’s been corrupted and restoring your latest backup.
 We recommend UpdraftPlus.
-(We offer a backup service if you’re too busy or too overwhelmed to tackle this.)
+(Scheduled backups are part of our WordPress Security and Website Maintenance packages.)